NeoDaemon/qmk_firmware/keyboards/dz60/keymaps/NeoDaemon/readme.md

 This is an ISO-ES keymap for DZ60.
 ISO Standard.

 Esc acts as ºª\ when either Fn or GUI are held.
-Mouse emulation in letters IJKL, Mouse Left Button V, Mouse Right Button B.
+Mouse emulation in Function Layer, letters IJKL, Mouse Left Button V, Mouse Right Button B.

 Based onto ISO-UK Layout.